 - The Remnant: Although the organization is already much smaller than its original 49 agents by the time the prequel segments of Season 9 start, the trope seems more applicable as of Season 10's present day, with F.I.L.S.S. and the Director as the only known members still fully active by the time of Season 10.
 Even they're both dead by the end.

 - Socketed Equipment: Both Freelancers and simulation troopers have armor that can hold an AI and use Freelancer equipment

 - Villain Protagonists: In the prequel segments.

-- Applied Phlebotinum: The armor enhancements of Project Freelancer that gives the truly superhuman abilities through technology.
-Such equipment pieces include:
+- Applied Phlebotinum: The armor enhancements of Project Freelancer that give them truly superhuman abilities through technology.

 - Charles Atlas Superpower: Whether as a result of their power armor, or other standard enhancements, all Freelancers seem to possess some level of superhuman abilities.
 North and South are able to pull off some pretty insane moves when they're introduced in Season 9, and at the end of Season 10 York is able to lift a gym locker over his head and use it as a thrown projectile.

 - Dangerous Forbidden Technique: The use of equipment without proper controls.
 If used incorrectly, it can kill the user.

 - Foil: As a group for the Blood Gulch crew: a group of badasses who ultimately betray and sabotage each other versus squabbling training soliders who eventually become True Companions and badasses in their own right.